Chart Color Schemes

 Mullaloo features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 83.9% of all households, including 44.4% couples with children, 31.1% couples without children, and 7.7% single parent families.
-Non-family households comprise the remaining 16.1%, with lone person households at 14.6% and group households making up 1.7%.
-The median household size is 2.8 people, larger than the Greater Perth average of 2.7.
+Family households account for 83.9% of all households, including 44.4% couples with children, 31.1% couples without children, and 7.7% single parent families.
+Non-family households constitute the remaining 16.1%, with lone person households at 14.6% and group households comprising 1.7% of the total.
+The median household size is 2.8 people, which is larger than the Greater Perth average of 2.7.

 Frequently Asked Questions - Households